lucques/system-config/doc/recipes.md

     - `~/repos/system-config-priv` (private repo)
         - Optional, needed for activation via `--private`.
 See details further down.
 2. Go to `~/repos/system-config/bin`.
-    - There is one script `system_config.py` with three commands.
+    - There is one script `sc` (stands for "system config") that offers the following commands.
         - `store` is used to store static dotfiles.
         - `restore` is used to restore static dotfiles.
         - `activate_hm` is used to activate an hm-config.